Because beneath every behaviour, there’s a story.

 #1: Refer your child

-This is a free 15-minute phone consultation to discuss your family's needs and determine whether Growing Us is the right fit.
+This is a free 15-min phone call to discuss your family's needs and get a sense of whether we might be the right therapeutic fit.

 #3: Grow together in play